apache/pekko-grpc/docs/src/main/paradox/server/walkthrough.md

 @@@ note

-It's important to enable HTTP/2 in Akka HTTP in the configuration of the `ActorSystem` by setting
+It's important to enable HTTP/2 in Pekko HTTP in the configuration of the `ActorSystem` by setting

 ```
 pekko.http.server.preview.enable-http2 = on